RedisLabs/redislabs-docs/content/rs/concepts/high-availability/clustering.md

     PCRE_ANCHORED: the pattern is constrained to match only at the start of the string being searched.

-## Changing the sharding policy
+## Changing the hashing policy

-The sharding policy of a clustered database can be changed.
-However, most sharding policy changes trigger the deletion (i.e., FLUSHDB) of the data before they can be applied.
+The hashing policy of a clustered database can be changed.
+However, most hashing policy changes trigger the deletion (i.e., FLUSHDB) of the data before they can be applied.

 Examples of such changes include: